 The standard Lisbon weekend trip itinerary has you spending a day in the traditional area of Alfama and then a day in the museum quarter of Belém, but I think two days isn’t nearly enough to sample all that Lisbon has to offer.

 You’re better off spending at least three or four days, though many long-term travelers and nomads end up staying here for weeks or months.

 Lisbon is ideally explored by foot.
 If you’re the sort of person who enjoys getting lost on purpose then this is the city for you, as there are little discoveries to make everywhere.
 The center is built around seven hills, giving you wonderful vistas around seemingly every corner.

 As is sadly often the case, tourism brings good things and bad.
-You may wish to avoid the historical area of Alfama on days when there are many cruise ships docked at the adjacent terminal, as it will be just too busy.
-On other days, it is a lovely area to explore.
+You may wish to avoid the historical area of Alfama on days when there are many cruise ships docked at the adjacent terminal, as it will be just too busy (especially in August).
+On other days, it is still a lovely area to explore.

 Despite its increased popularity Lisbon is a very relaxed city and it’s full of rewards beyond the usual tourist spots.
 I put together a detailed guide to Lisbon, which includes a couple of hidden places that don’t usually feature in Lisbon city guides.my in-depth guide to Lisbon »

 Over a hundred years ago lived a rich man, and this man said to himself “you know what, I’m just gonna make an insane opulent palace with gardens filled with hidden tunnels and secret shit”.